rmaucher/openssl-panama-foreign/README.md

-# OpenSSL wrapper using Panama
+# OpenSSL wrapper using Panama API

+## This module is experimental, uses an incubating Java API, and is not supported at this time

+## Building the panama-foreign JDK

 Clone https://github.com/openjdk/panama-foreign in some location.
 This is a forked Java 18 development JVM with the added Panama API and tools.
 It will